Living at Boston College

 Rates per person:

-Double Occupancy (two persons per bedroom): $38 per night
+Shared Occupancy (two or three persons per bedroom): $38 per night

 Single Occupancy (one person per bedroom): $76 per night